kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/Scope-determination.md

 ## 5. Trust Relationship Analysis

+This is a true gold mine in my opinion.
+Once you analyze and have full transparency on where risk is, you can act accordingly.
+Making informed decisions is the foundation of any security operation.
+Who trusts who, where could bad actors move, what is the immediate 30 day remediation plan?
+If you find this is a pattern, maybe you're even finding issues in your baseline.
+You wouldn't want default: immature security posture from your default image.
+I don't think anybody does, unless they're doing some sort of reverse engineering.

 ### 5.1 Authentication Dependencies

 | Trust Boundary   | Crossing Systems                         | Business Purpose    | Risk     | Notes                              |